nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 How the `Logic` component works:

-1. When `Logic` is called upon to execute a command, it is passed to the `Abcli Parser` class.
+1. When `Logic` is called upon to execute a command, it is passed to the `AbcliParser` class.
-2. The `Abcli Parser` class then creates either a `BuyerCommandParser`, `MeetUpCommandParser`, or `PropertyCommandParser` according to its current mode
+2. The `AbcliParser` class then creates either a `BuyerCommandParser`, `MeetUpCommandParser`, or `PropertyCommandParser` according to its `currentMode`,
 3. The created CommandParser then creates another parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
 The type of parser created here is dependent on the CommandParser created in step 2, e.g. a `MeetUpCommandParser` will create a `DeleteCommandParser` for the `MeetUp` class, while a `BuyerCommandParser` will create a `DeleteCommandParser` for the `Buyer` class.
 4. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
 5. The command can communicate with the `Model` when it is executed (e.g. to delete a buyer).<br>